 National Reptile Survey

-The IWT National Reptile Survey 2015-2017 aims to survey the distribution of Ireland's two species of terresrtrial reptile - the native common lizard (Zootoca vivipara) and the introduced slow worm (Anguis fragilis).
+The IWT National Reptile Survey 2015-2017 aims to survey the distribution of Ireland's two wild species of terresrtrial reptile - the native common lizard (Zootoca vivipara) and the introduced slow worm (Anguis fragilis).

 This citizen science project will gather data on the distribution of these two species in Ireland.
 With help from the public we will be able to map where our reptiles are found and track increases or decreases in their populations.